 - Inform the crew about the risks and the precautions to be taken as well as actions to be taken if illness occurs at sea.
 Stress that a headache, fever and flu-like symptoms are always grounds for contacting the medical officer.

-- Ensure sufficient supplies of effective insect repellents (e.g. hose containing DEET, picaridin or IR3535), light coloured boiler suits, porthole/door mesh screens and bed-nets.
+- Ensure sufficient supplies of effective insect repellents, light coloured boiler suits, porthole/door mesh screens and bed-nets.

-- Consider, in close co-operation with a medical doctor and based on the vessel’s expected exposure time in an affected area, if the crew should take an anti-malarial drug.
+- Consider, in close co-operation with a medical doctor and based on the vessel’s expected exposure time in an affected area, if the crew should take an antimalarial drug and the type of medication to be use.
+Considerations should include efficacy, local resistance patterns, simplicity of dosage schedule, and possible adverse effects of the medication.

 During a visit to affected areas